-Cancellation of Demand Draft: A person may buy a draft by paying the amount in advance to the bank.
+Cancellation of Demand Draft Guide: A person may buy a draft by paying the amount in advance to the bank.
 The bank then issues the draft.
 The purchaser of the draft then sends the draft to the payee’s place by simple or registered post.
 The bank issuing such draft charges a commission for rendering this service.

 Cancellation of Demand Draft